makeabilitylab/physcomp/arduino/rgb-led-fade.md

 RGB and HSL color space visualizations from [Wikipedia](https://en.wikipedia.org/wiki/HSL_and_HSV).
 {: .fs-1 }

-Here's a vide of various hues, saturations, and lightness levels using Hunor Marton's HSL Color Picker.
+Here's a video of various hues, saturations, and lightness levels using Hunor Marton's HSL Color Picker.
 Play around with it yourself on [codepen.io](https://codepen.io/HunorMarton/pen/dvXVvQ/).
+You can also open up almost any painting or graphics application to play with and switch between colorspaces from MSPaint to Adobe Photoshop and Illustrator to [GIMP](https://www.gimp.org/) and [Inkscape](https://inkscape.org/).

+<iframe width="736" height="414" src="https://www.youtube.com/embed/a0j8qyBJE2E" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+A screen recording of [Hunor Marton's HSL Color Picker](https://codepen.io/HunorMarton/pen/dvXVvQ/).

-We perform this HSL-to-RGB conversion using the [RGBConverter](https://github.com/ratkins/RGBConverter) library.
+In our case, we perform this HSL-to-RGB conversion using the [RGBConverter](https://github.com/ratkins/RGBConverter) library.
 With this HSL approach, our code is comparatively much simpler, something like the following pseudocode:

 {% highlight C %}
 // Basic overview of our approach (pseudocode)